MeltwaterArchive/storyplayer/stories/test-environment-setup-teardown.md

     //
     // ------------------------------------------------------------------------

 This phase is *optional*.
 Here you will prepare your test environment.
-Here you can istall / remove software or create / terminate virtual servers as needed.
+Here you can install / remove software or create / terminate virtual servers as needed.

+We'll be expanding this section in the next couple of weeks.